-Thank you for your interest in presenting at Celebrating Undergraduate Excellence (CUE) 2020!
-Due to changes in campus operations, and with respect for our need to remain socially distant, we will be changing the format of CUE to a virtual symposium.
+Thank you for your interest in presenting at Celebrating Undergraduate Excellence (CUE) 2021!
+Due to changes in campus operations, and with respect for our continued need to remain socially distant, CUE will be offered as a virtual symposium.
 Even with this change, students will have the opportunity to share their research to the broader OSU community and receive questions and comments about their work.
-We hope this event will bring our community closer during this time of social distancing.

 This year, each student will record a 3-minute lightning talk and post it on a central Canvas page where the symposium will be hosted.
 Lightning talks should be made in PowerPoint.
-If you do not already have PowerPoint, follow the directions to download a free copy through OSU’s license (https://is.oregonstate.edu/microsoft).
-Greg and Sophie from the Office of Undergraduate Research, Scholarship, and the Arts (URSA) will be hosting an optional lightning talk workshop on May 4 from 5-6 p.m. and an optional lightning talk help session on May 7 from 5-6p.m..
-Here are the links to join the May 4 workshop and the May 7 help session.
+If you do not already have PowerPoint, follow the directions to download a free copy through OSU’s license.
+Christy and URSA Ambassadors from the Office of Undergraduate Research, Scholarship, and the Arts (URSA) will be hosting an optional lightning talk workshop on Monday, May 10 from 5-6 p.m., and an optional lightning talk help session on Thursday, May 13 from 5-6p.m.
+Here are the links to join the May 10 workshop and the May 13 help session.

-To virtually attend CUE and to ensure that you have full access to the Canvas site, you will need to RSVP by May 17.
+Non-presenters: To virtually attend CUE and to ensure that you have full access to the Canvas site, you will need to RSVP by May 23.
 Due to limitations within Canvas, this event will only be accessible to CUE student presenters, OSU faculty, staff, and non-CUE students.
-Those who RSVP will be added to the Canvas course on May 21.
-Please check your email or login to Canvas to accept an invitation to the CUE "course".
+OSU community members who registered will be added to the Canvas course on May 27.
+Please check your email or login to Canvas to accept an invitation to the CUE “course”.
 In Canvas, you will be able to view presenters’ recordings, ask questions, and engage in dialogue via the Canvas discussion board function.
 CUE students do not have to register to attend this event.

 Instructions to students